How It All Began

 Chapter 1 - Raising Kids

-20 years ago when our son was a mere tyke, we had to watch what we fed him.
+25 years ago our son was a mere tyke.
+We had to watch what we fed him.
 Too much sugar and he would be like a bee in a bottle - up one wall, across the ceiling and down the other side.
-What they called hyperactive.
-Back then it wasn’t yet all the rage to turn kids into zombies with mind altering psyche drugs because the parents didn’t... ...oh, don’t get me started on THAT one!
+Back then they called it hyperactive.
+It wasn’t yet all the rage to turn kids into zombies with mind altering psych drugs because the parents didn’t... ...oh, don’t get me started on THAT one!

 I can distinctly recall going through the supermarket with my wife Julie, looking earnestly for foods that had no sugar, artificial colourings, flavours and preservatives added to them.
-We got to the end of the groceries and there was scant all in the shopping trolley!
-That week we lived on fruit, veges and meat\chicken\fish.
+We got to the end of the grocery aisles and there was scant all in the shopping trolley!
+That week we lived on fruit, veges and meat/chicken/fish.

 Of course these days it’s even more diabolical what you have to be alert for on food labels, MSG in its many guises, genetically modified foods and all sorts of manufactured sugar substitutes and other unnatural additives that who knows what the long term effect is on a body.